A Solomon Mackey formula for graded bialgebras

 \subsection{Plan of this paper}

-To my knowledge, no analogue of the formula (\ref{eq.intro.pp=sum.cocomm}) has been proposed for general $H$.
-This general case is somewhat complicated by the fact that the operators of the form $p_{\alpha,\operatorname*{id}}$ are no longer closed under composition; but the ones of the more general form $p_{\alpha,\sigma}$ still are.
-The main result of this paper (Theorem \ref{thm.sol-mac-1}) is a formula that generalizes (\ref{eq.intro.pp=sum.cocomm}) to this case.
-I also discuss how the operators $p_{\alpha,\sigma}$ behave under convolution (Proposition \ref{prop.sol-mac-0} ) and tensoring (Proposition \ref{prop.pas-on-tensors}), and show that they can -- under certain conditions -- be linearly independent (Theorem \ref{thm.pas-lin-ind}).
+In Section \ref{sec.pas}, I introduce the operators $p_{\alpha,\sigma}$ for an arbitrary graded $\mathbf{k}$-bialgebra $H$, and prove the main result (Theorem \ref{thm.sol-mac-1}), which is a formula that expands a composition $p_{\alpha,\sigma}\circ p_{\beta,\tau}$ of two such operators as a linear combination of other such operators.
+This formula generalizes (\ref{eq.intro.pp=sum.cocomm}).
+In this section, I also discuss how the operators $p_{\alpha,\sigma}$ behave under convolution (Proposition \ref{prop.sol-mac-0}), tensoring (Proposition \ref{prop.pas-on-tensors}) and bialgebra duality (Proposition \ref{prop.pas-on-dual}), and show that they can -- for an appropriate choice of $H$ -- be linearly independent (Theorems \ref{thm.pas-lin-ind} and \ref{thm.pas-lin-ind2}).
 I suspect that the operators $p_{\alpha,\sigma}$ and their infinite $\mathbf{k}$-linear combinations span all possible natural $\mathbf{k}$-linear endomorphisms on the category of connected graded bialgebras (i.e., all $\mathbf{k}$-linear maps $H\rightarrow H$ that are defined for every connected graded bialgebra $H$ and are functorial with respect to graded bialgebra morphisms); while I have been unable to prove this, this conjecture is easily verified for all known natural endomorphisms I have found in the literature.

 \begin{noncompile} and sketch how the classical Solomon's Mackey formula can be derived from ours (or from (\ref{eq.intro.pp=sum.cocomm})). \end{noncompile}